How to Choose the Best Proxy Location for Your Use Case

 Factor 2: Proximity to Target Servers Affects Latency

-Search engines are the most aggressively localized.
+Search engines are the most aggressively localised.
 Google returns different organic results, different featured snippets, different "People also ask" boxes, and different local pack results based on the searcher's location.
 A proxy in Miami and a proxy in Seattle will show meaningfully different SERPs for the same query.

 Factor 4: Legal Jurisdiction and Compliance